OverviewTrail Status: Open

-Hanmer Springs village is linked to an extensive network of walking and biking tracks in the nearby Hanmer Heritage Forest, an old experimental forest containing a mix of exotic tree species with some more than 100 years old.
+An extensive network of walking and biking tracks is located near the Hanmer Springs village in the nearby Hanmer Heritage Forest, an old experimental forest containing a mix of exotic tree species, with some more than 100 years old.

 While access into the St James is relatively easy, riders must be prepared for the worst at all times.

 Your safety is your responsibility

 The St James Cycle Trail travels through a remote alpine environment, subject to weather extremes, flooded rivers and avalanches.